Barrow Green Court

 Barrow Green Court is a Grade I listed house near Oxted, Surrey, England.

 The house was built in the early-17th century, with mid-18th century alterations and 20th-century extensions.

-Since the 1970s, the businessman Mohamed Al-Fayed has lived at Barrow Green Court.
+It was owned by the Hoskins and Master family for 210 years.

+Businessman Mohamed Al-Fayed lived there from the 1970s until his death in 2023.
+Both Fayed and his son Dodi are interred on the estate.